Work from home resources for employees with telework capabilities:

 • Automotive repair and maintenance facilities

-• Employees who repair and maintain vehicles, aircraft, rail equipment, marine vessels, and the equipment and infrastructure that enables operations that encompass movement of cargo and passengers
+• Employees who repair and maintain vehicles, aircraft, rail equipment, marine vessels, and the equipment and infrastructure that enables operations that encompass the movement of cargo and passengers

 LED OPENS COVID-19 HELP DESK FOR LOUISIANA BUSINESSES